Intuitive Guide to Angles, Degrees and Radians

 Radians are the empathetic way to do math — a shift from away from head tilting and towards the mover’s perspective.

-Strictly speaking, radians are a ratio (length divided by another length) and don’t have a dimension.
-Practically speaking, we’re not math robots, and it helps to think of radians as “distance traveled on a unit circle”.
+But practically speaking, we’re not math robots, and it helps to think of radians as “distance” traveled on a unit circle.

 Using Radians